metocean/SAET_master/README.md

 The folder SAET contains the following files and subfolders:
 -	saet_run.py.
 Main script.
 This script must be executed in command line mode.
 -	saet_tools.py.
 Module that contains all functions needed to run the algorithm.
 -	polynomial.py.
-Module with extra functions for surface interpolations
+Module with extra functions for surface interpolation.
 -	saet_config. py file that contains several configuration variables (credentials for the satellite imagery servers, folder structure for results, etc.).
 -	examples_of_use.txt.
 Text file that contains several examples of use of the tool.
 -	aux_data.
 Folder containing:
       * beaches.shp.
-Shapefile with all European areas classified as beaches.
+Shapefile with all the European areas classified as beaches.
 Based on “Coastal uses 2018” dataset (https://land.copernicus.eu/local/coastal-zones/coastal-zones-2018).
-This shapefile contains a field named “BEACH_CODE”, that will be copied to the final shoreline shapefile.
-This file is used to focus the shoreline extraction just only in these areas.
+This shapefile contains the field named “BEACH_CODE” that will be copied to the final shoreline shapefile.
+This file is used to focus the shoreline extraction into those areas.
       * landsat_grid.shp.
-Shapefile with all Landsat-8 footprints (https://www.usgs.gov/media/files/landsat-wrs-2-descending-path-row-shapefile).
+Shapefile including Landsat-8 footprints (https://www.usgs.gov/media/files/landsat-wrs-2-descending-path-row-shapefile).
 This shapefile has two fields named “PATH” and “ROW” that will be used to select a scene by its identifier.
       * sentinel2_grid.shp.
-Shapefile with all Sentinel-2 footprints (based on the .kml file https://sentinels.copernicus.eu/web/sentinel/missions/sentinel-2/data-products).
+Shapefile including Sentinel-2 footprints (based on the .kml file https://sentinels.copernicus.eu/web/sentinel/missions/sentinel-2/data-products).
       * map_director.qgz.
 Project file for QGIS with the three previous .shp files.
 It is useful for planning the process of downloading scenes.
       * SAET.pdf.
-Document explaining the tool
+Document explaining the tool.
       * roi.geojson.
 File in geojson format containing an example of ROI (region of interest) to be used for searching scenes.
-To make easier the creation of this file (if it is needed), you can visit this website: https://geojson.io
+To make easier the creation of this file (if it is needed) you can visit this website: https://geojson.io
 -	search_data.
 Folder containing the file for the result of the algorithm in “searching” mode.
 This file will have the format indicated in the configuration file (saet_config.py).
 In this way, the possible formats are html, txt or json.
 -	landsatxplore2.
-This folder contains the needed files for a modified version of the landsatxplore API to access to the Landsat imagery from USGS server.
+This folder contains the needed files for a modified version of the landsatxplore API to access to the Landsat imagery from the USGS server.
 This have been necessary to update this library to the new Collection 2 of Landsat, which includes Landsat-9 product.

 ## Configuration file

 The configuration file (saet_config.py) contains some sections that allows controlling several aspects to access the imagery servers and modify the algorithm workflow.
-Normally it will not be needed to change this file apart from the credential values, but if you want to do it, take in account this explanation about each section:
+Normally it will not be needed to modify this file apart from the credential values, but if you want to do it, take in account this explanation about each section:
--	Section “credentials”. **Change the asterisks characters by your own credentials to run SAET properly (see section 3).**
+-	Section “credentials”. **Change the asterisks characters by your own credentials to properly run SAET (see section 3).**
 -	Section “home folder”.
 It represents the path where SAET will be installed.
-All other subfolders will depend on it with relative paths.
+All other subfolders will depend on it by employing relative paths.
 -	Section “auxiliary data”.
 Relative path to the auxiliar data needed to SAET.
 The name of each shapefile can be changed if it is required.
 -	Section “logging”.
 This section should be changed only by expert users.
 It controls the level of messages (severity) that SAET can return.
 For testing and debugging purposes, set this level to 10.
 -	Section results.
 It controls how the user can see the searching results.
-The rest of parameters that controls SAET are exposed as command line parameters (see section 5)
+The rest of parameters that control SAET are exposed as command line parameters (see section 5)

 ## 5. RUNNING SAET<a name="id5"> </a><small>[(index)](#id0)</small>